Juan-Varela11/Suicide_Rates_HispanicPop_US/README.md

 Data for 2022 and 2023 is provisional and extracted from CDC Wonder.
 Provisional data is subject to change until the data are reconciled and verified with the state and territorial data providers.<br>

 Will visualize and compare these trends to comparable ones for different races (White, Black or African American, Asian or Pacific Islanders, American Indian or Alaskan Native).
 These different race groupings defined by the CDC. <br>

+## References<br>

+1. Richtel, Matt.
+"Teen Drug and Alcohol Use Linked to Mental Health Distress."
+The New York Times, 01/29/2024
+2. Richtel, Matt. "'It's Life or Death': The Mental Health Crisis Among U.S Teens."
+The New York Times, 04/23/2022
+3. Caron, Christina.
+"U.S. Suicide Deaths Rose in 2022, C.D.C.
+Estimates Say."
+The New York Times, 08/11/2023
+4. Barry, Ellen.
+"Following a Two-Year Decline, Suicide Rates Rose Again in 2021."
+The New York Times, 07/11/2023

 <!--- ![Suicide Deaths per Year with poly fit (4th order)](Figures/deaths_vs_year_withfit.jpg) ---!>
 <!--- ![Suicide Deaths per Year with poly fit (4th order) extended by 10 years](Figures/deaths_vs_year_fitextended.jpg) ---!>